 - They can also cause other illnesses, among which are depression.

-- They increase blood pressure
+- They tend to increase blood pressure

 And what about sugar-free “light drinks”?

-This damage could be caused by the acids contained in these drinks which could vary depending on the amount and frequency with which they are consumed.
+This damage could be caused by the acids contained in these drinks.
+These vary depending on the amount and frequency with which they are consumed.
 In this same way you must keep in mind that some sports drinks also contain acids and could damage the teeth in an equally aggressive way.